duembgen/duembgen.github.io/index.md

 #### Undergraduate / Master’s students

 I am actively recruiting Undergraduate and Master's students!
-Please checkout the ongoing projects on my lab's [website](https://trio-cmu.github.io/trio-website), and if it peaks your interest, send me an e-mail with with your:
+Please checkout the ongoing projects on my lab's [website](https://trio-cmu.github.io/trio-website), and if anything peaks your interest, send me an e-mail with with your:
 - CV
 - a short research statement (½–1 page), highlighting in particular which topics of my lab you are excited about.